amphoradata/samples/python-WeatherZone/README.md

 ## Copy the Id of the Amphora

 Now we've created an Amphora for our weather data, we can run the scripts in this repository.
-First, however, you'll need to replace the Amphora Id in [the environment file](.env) with the Id of the Amphora you just created.
+First, however, you'll need to replace the Amphora Id in the [mapping file](mapping.py) with the Id of the Amphora you just created.
 You can find the Id in your browsers navigation bar.

 > Copy the Amphora Id from the browsers navigation bar